Trevor Milton, founder of electric truck startup Nikola, hit with securities fraud charges

 "In order to accomplish this feat with a vehicle that could not drive, the Nikola One was towed to the top of hill, at which point the 'driver' released the brakes, and the truck rolled down the hill until being brought to a stop in front of the stop sign," prosecutors wrote.
 "For additional takes, the truck was towed to the top of the hill and rolled down the hill twice more."

 Moreover, the door had to be taped to the vehicle during the shoot "to prevent it from falling off," prosecutors wrote.
-Batteries were also entirely removed from the vehicle during the shoot, which was attended by Milton.
-According to prosecutors, this was to "mitigate the risk of fire, explosion, or damage."
+Batteries were also entirely removed from the vehicle during the shoot, which was attended by Milton, to, according to prosecutors, "mitigate the risk of fire, explosion, or damage."

-Phoenix-based Nikola planned to build battery- and hydrogen-fuel-cell-powered heavy trucks for long-haul trucking and the company had been valued at more than $12 billion dollars.
+Phoenix-based Nikola planned to build battery- and hydrogen-fuel cell-powered heavy trucks for long-haul trucking and the company had been valued at more than $12 billion.
 The doubts raised by short sellers and regulators have tanked the stock price and scuttled a deal with General Motors to take a stake in the company.

+Nikola said in a statement, "Trevor Milton resigned from Nikola on September 20, 2020 and has not been involved in the company’s operations or communications since that time.
+Today’s government actions are against Mr. Milton individually, and not against the company.
+Nikola has cooperated with the government throughout the course of its inquiry."

 Prosecutors said Milton lied at every turn about the company's ability to produce its electric truck.